GraczBezNicku/TKInfo/README.md

 3. Put the other DLLs in dependencies folder.
 4. Go to your configs and configure both permissions and options.

-# Isn't it just Killlogs?
-No. TKInfo was first pointed at players, so it would be easier for them to report team killers.
-The newest update adding webhooks and revamping .report makes it similair to killogs, but keep in mind that TKInfo was released before Killogs.

 # Permissions
 The plugin has only one persmission and it's tkinfo.modalert .
 It's responsible for notyfing server moderators about teamkills, cuffkills and reports.